-NCERT Solutions are contemplated as an extraordinarily helpful book while preparing for the CBSE Class 12 Business Studies examinations.
-This study resource owns an intense knowledge and the Solutions collated by the subject matter experts are no different.
+NCERT Solutions are extraordinarily helpful books while preparing for the CBSE Class 12 Business Studies examination.
+These Solutions of NCERT are collated by the subject matter experts to help students learn the concepts better.

 Very Short Questions NCERT Business Studies Solutions Class 12 Chapter 7